lynnaloo/CutiesInBoston/README.md

 ### Set up your environment variables

 Modify the .env file to include your actual keys instead of placeholders.
 The variables in this file will be automatically picked up when you run the rake task.

 Do not commit your modified .env file to anywhere public.
+The .env line in the .gitignore file prevents you from accidentially exposing your keys.
+Do not remove this line.

     consumer_key=XXXXXXXXXXXXXXXXXXXXXX
     consumer_secret=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX